tezov/wifer/README.md

 - sync and build.

 If you don't understand the folder strutures you need to comply, look the crypter project first [crypter](https://github.com/tezov/crypter_and_lib).

+## What's powerful in there ?

+I thing nothing.
+That's just a good example that show how to user the socket package from my java lib.